splunk/public-o11y-docs/logs/LOconnect-default-index.rst

 Reset the default Log Observer Connect indexes
 *****************************************************************************

 When a Splunk Observability Cloud administrator sets up Log Observer Connect, they select one or more Splunk platform indexes as the default indexes that users can search in the Log Observer Connect UI.
-An administrator can reset the default index by following the steps on this page.
+For more information, see :ref:`logs-scp` or :ref:`logs-set-up-logconnect`.
+An administrator can reset the default index or indexes by following the steps on this page.

 Prerequisites
 =============================================================================